Inheritance is another important concept in OOP that allows us to create new classes based on existing classes.

 Multiple Inheritance

-Python supports multiple inheritance, meaning a subclass can inherit from multiple superclasses.
+Python supports multiple inheritance (which means that a subclass can inherit from multiple superclasses).

-This is achieved by listing the superclasses in parentheses after the subclass name.
+This is achieved by listing the superclasses in parentheses after the name of the subclass.

 class A: